-1.1 To seek endorsement of the Neighbourhood Action Plan (NAP) Update for the Rift House and Bum Valley areas.
-A copy of the plan is attached along with a summary document highlighting the priority concerns of the local community, and the actions required to address these.
-A Diversity Impact Assessment (DIA) has also been undertaken and this is also attached for information.
+To seek endorsement of the Neighbourhood Action Plan Update for the Rift House and Burn Valley areas.
+A copy of the plan is attached along with a summary document highlighting the priority concerns of the local community, and the actions to address these.